What happens if you have solar and the power goes out?

 That’s why home solar people generally say “the grid is your battery.”
-When your solar panels are producing extra energy, you’re sending it out to your neighbors and getting credit for it, but when the sun goes down, you still need electricity from the utility company.
+When your solar system produces excess energy, you’re sending it out to your neighbors and getting credit for it (under net metering), but when the sun goes down, you still need grid power from the utility company.
 If you play this balancing act just right, you can have a power bill near $0.

-In the event of a blackout, a typical grid-tied system has a special automatic shut-off, to prevent that extra energy from being sent over power lines that may be damaged.
+In the event of a blackout, a typical grid-tied system has a special automatic shut-off in order to prevent that extra energy from being sent over possibly-damaged power lines.
 It’s a safety feature intended to protect the line workers who go out to fix things when they break.

-But that means your house doesn’t get the solar power either.
+But that also means your house doesn’t get the solar power, either.
 In a blackout situation, the power from your solar panels goes nowhere - unless you have some way of storing the electricity (with a battery) or otherwise cutting your system off from the grid.

-If you want to keep your house running when the power goes out, there are a few ways to do it:
+If you want to keep your home up and running when the power goes out, there are a few ways to do so:

-We solar lovers out there don’t love this, but… the cheapest way to make sure you’ve got backup power in the event of a blackout is to buy a generator.
+We solar-lovers don’t generally advocate burning things to make power, but the cheapest way to make sure you’ve got backup power in the event of a blackout is to buy a generator.

-For a little more than a thousand bucks— plus the costs of fuel and installing an external electrical plug — you can get a 9,000-plus-watt gas generator that can run your whole house while the utility workers bring the grid back online (Note: we’re not in the business of giving electrical systems advice.
-Consult a professional to setup this kind of system).
+For around $1,400 — plus the cost of fuel and installing an external electrical plug — you can get a 9,000-plus-watt gas generator that can mostly run your whole house while the utility workers bring the grid back online.

 With your generator and some fuel, you can usually outlast any prolonged outage of the grid, and even help a neighbor out if you need to.
 Your solar panels will remain off until the grid comes back up, but at least you’ll have power.